subat0mik/Misconfiguration-Manager/attack-techniques/CRED/CRED-6/cred-6_description.md

 # CRED-6

 ## Description
 Loot domain credentials, SSH keys, and more from SCCM Distribution Points (DP)

 ## MITRE ATT&CK TTPs
 - [TA0006 - Credential Access](https://attack.mitre.org/tactics/TA0006)
 - [T1078.002 - Valid Accounts: Domain Accounts](https://attack.mitre.org/techniques/T1078/002/)

 ## Requirements

-One or the other:
+One of the following:

-- Network access to SCCM Distribution Points (DP) SMB service
+- Network access to SCCM SMB service (445/TCP) on a DP

-- Network access to SCCM Distribution Points (DP) HTTP service
+- Network access to SCCM HTTP service (80/TCP or 443/TCP) on a DP

-- Credentials are likely to be required **but not always**
+AND Credentials are likely to be required **but not always**

 ## Summary

-SCCM distribution points (DPs) are the servers used by Microsoft MC/SCCM to host all the files used in software installs, patches, script deployments, etc. By default, these servers allow access via SMB (TCP/445) and HTTP/S (TCP/80 and/or TCP/443) and require some type of Windows authentication (i.e. NTLM).
+A distribution point (DPs) is a server role used by SCCM to host the various files used in software installs, patches, script deployments, etc. By default, these servers allow access via SMB (TCP/445) and HTTP/S (TCP/80 and/or TCP/443) and require some type of Windows authentication (i.e. NTLM).

 IT professionals and software engineers have a tendency of hardcoding credentials in scripts, configuration files, software, etc.

-Because of this, we can loot the SCCM DP and extract valid credentials as authenticated (and sometimes unauthenticated) attackers.
+Therefore, we can loot the SCCM DP and extract valid credentials as authenticated (and sometimes unauthenticated) attackers.

 #### SMB
 The `C:\SCCMContentLib` folder is shared via SMB as the `SCCMContentLib$` SMB share and is accessible to any member of the Domain Users or Domain Computers groups.
 The file structure of the `C:\SCCMContentLib` folder is explained [here](https://github.com/badsectorlabs/sccm-http-looter/blob/main/DEFCON32_RTV_How-Ludu-%20made-it-rain-creds-from-SCCM.pdf)

 #### HTTP
 The IIS web server hosted on the distribution point defines a virtual directory, `SMS_DP_SMSPKG$`, which maps to the `C:\SCCMContentLib` folder explained above.
 The web server will perform all the file structure processing for us, allowing to retrieve resources belonging to a package through HTTP (that are by default domain-authenticated with Kerberos/NTLM, as all interactions to fetch external resources from the distribution point).

 URL format to list the subdirectories and files in a package: `http://<DP>/sms_dp_smspkg$/<PackageID>/`